-For beginners and those new to Iyengar Yoga.
-The foundation of the method is taught through standing poses, shoulderstand and other fundamental poses.
+For experienced beginners with experience doing Iyengar Yoga.
+The foundation of the method is continued through standing poses, shoulderstand and introduction to headstand, forward extensions, twists, backbends and restorative poses.
 In this class, students build their strength and stamina, expand their repertoire of yoga poses and get introduced to yoga philosophy.

-For sincere yoga practitioners with at least two years of study with a Certified Iyengar Yoga Instructor (CIYT).
-This class assumes a thorough understanding of all basic poses, including their Sanskrit names, and a regular practice of inversions including headstand and shoulderstand.
-Level 3 integrates classical intermediate poses: inversions and their variations, padmasana and its variations, pranayama and philosophy.
-It is most appropriate for students who regularly attend Level 2 classes or have studied with a certified Iyengar teacher for a minimum of 3 years.
+For sincere yoga practitioners with at least three years of consistent study with a Certified Iyengar Yoga Instructor (CIYT).
+This class assumes a thorough understanding of all basic poses, including their Sanskrit names, and a regular personal practice of inversions including headstand and shoulderstand.
+Level 3 integrates classical intermediate poses: all inversions and their variations, padmasana and its variations, pranayama and philosophy.
+This class is appropriate if you can do Salamba Sirsasana for 5-10 minutes with variations and Salamba Sarvangasana for 10-15 minutes with variations – and know the alternatives when these poses are not appropriate for you.
+This class is for students who have developed understanding of how to work with their own body’s needs, regularly attend Level 2 classes and have studied consistently with a Certified Iyengar Yoga Teacher for a minimum of 3 years.

 For sincere and experienced students of Iyengar Yoga.
-It is appropriate for students who regularly attend Level 3 classes with a Certified Iyengar Yoga Instructor (CIYT) and have studied with a certified Iyengar teacher for a minimum of 5 years.
-You must be able to do Sirsasana for 5 minutes with variations, Sarvangasana for 10 minutes with variations and push up into Urdhva Dhanurasana on your own.
-If you are menstruating, or have particular conditions that require modification, that is fine.
+It is appropriate for students who consistently attend Level 3 classes with a Certified Iyengar Yoga Instructor (CIYT) and have studied consistently with a Certified Iyengar Yoga Instructor for a minimum of 5 years.
+Students in these classes have a regular home practice where they develop the strength, stamina and experience to do poses from”the back of the book”.
+This class is appropriate if you can do Sirsasana for a minimum of 10 minutes with variations, Salamba Sarvangasana for 15 minutes with variations and push up into Urdhva Dhanurasana at least 12-15 times on your own – and know the alternatives when these poses are not appropriate for you.

-For mature, active adults who want to build strength, balance and agility that will help them to age gracefully as well as deal with common health issues and stress.
+Active Yoga for Seniors: For mature, active adults with recent yoga experience who want to build strength, balance and agility that will help them to age gracefully, as well as deal with common health issues and stress.
+In addition to standing and seated postures, this well-paced class also covers, twists, simple back extensions and basic inversions.
 The combination of yoga asana (postures), mindfulness and breathing bring health and stamina to the body and peace to the mind.

 It is designed for those whose injuries and limitations make it necessary to practice slowly and with focus.
 This class teaches students how to help themselves using the healing benefits of asana as their tool.
 For example, it offers techniques for joint support, muscular strength, balance maintenance, and injury prevention to help us as we age.

-Good for beginners and students with nagging injuries, chronic conditions or specific individual needs that make it difficult to be in a regular class.
-Find personalized attention with creative modifications and prop use from a Certified Iyengar Yoga Teacher (CIYT).
+A gentle yoga class good for beginners and students desiring a moderately paced class.
+If you have nagging injuries, chronic conditions or specific individual needs, this is a good class for you.
+Find personalized attention with creative modifications and prop use from a Certified Iyengar Yoga Teacher.
 Includes active and restorative poses, and basic breathing techniques.

 Intended for rejuvenation via supported postures that soothe the nervous system and alleviate chronic tension.